Speech Sounds4 MINUTE READ

 Compared to articulation disorders, it's often more difficult to understand someone with a phonological disorder.
 Many children with phonological disorders and phonemic awareness disorders (problems with understanding sounds and sound rules in words) also have trouble with language and literacy, which can affect their experience in the classroom.

-Distinguishing between articulation and phonological disorders isn't always easy.
-However, a proper diagnosis is extremely important, since it will largely determine a person’s speech therapy treatment plan.
-If you suspect your child has a speech sound disorder, it’s important to receive an evaluation from a certified speech-language pathologist, more commonly referred to as a speech therapist.
+Telling the difference between articulation and phonological disorders isn't always easy.
+However, a proper diagnosis is extremely important, since it will determine a person’s speech therapy treatment plan.
+If you suspect your child has a speech sound disorder, it’s important to receive an evaluation from a certified speech-language pathologist, also known as a speech therapist.

 Organic speech sound disorders